Why interoperability testing?

 - A user logs onto the test bed platform and selects one from a set of reusable test cases.

 - The test case executes, testing the user’s system against simulators and validators.
 Tests can range from the verification of complex message exchanges as complete conversations, to validation of content, received through a variety of communication channels.

 - During execution and upon completion, exchanged messages and validation results are displayed and compiled in a test report that is stored for later reference.

 The picture below shows a screenshot of an executed test case.
-It visualizes the actions done by the user and the Test engine, and it gives for each step a report of the results.
+It visualises the actions done by the user and the test engine, and it gives for each step a report of the results.